jetmonk/cl-srpc/README.md

 # cl-srpc - Common Lisp Secure RPC

-A hopefully secure SRPC package based on usocket (networking), ironclad (symmetrical encryption), and  cl-marshal (serializaton of lisp objects)
+An encrypted RPC (Remote Procedure Call) package that sends lisp expressions like `(+ 1 1)` from a client to a server for evaluation, either immediate or deferred.

 ## Dependencies

-* usocket
+* usocket  - for networking
-* ironclad
+* ironclad  - for encryption
-* cl-marshal
+* cl-marshal - for serialization of lisp objects

 ## USAGE